 Is the glass half full or half empty?
 Does your environment affect how you view the glass?
 It certainly does, and that’s why you need to be surrounded by positive people.
 The effects of positive thinking can be astounding.

 If you’re a Saturday Night Live fan, do you remember the character, Debbie Downer?
-No matter how festive the occasion, Debbie always found a way to bring any party to a crashing halt.
+(Video below) No matter how festive the occasion, Debbie always found a way to bring any party to a crashing halt.
 She was frequently sharing negative facts and statistics which usually caused those around her to become depressed.

 Many times, I enjoyed a good laugh at the absurdity of what Debbie said and when.
 Probably you did too.

 Funny as Rachel Dratch was with that character, those skits can help you to understand an important life lesson.
 You become the people you are around, whether positive or negative.

 Even if you are generally upbeat and happy, it will not take long for a negative environment to bring you down and make you sad and depressed.

 Don’t let that truth get you down.
 The good news is that by surrounding yourself with happy and positive people, you will see the effects of positive thinking.
 You will likely also notice a marked improvement in your view of things.

 “A positive attitude causes a chain reaction of positive thoughts, events, and outcomes.
 It is a catalyst and it sparks extraordinary results.” – Wade Boggs